-310 Main Road, Bryanston 2021P.O.Box 786027, Sandton 2146
+310 Main Road, Bryanston 2021 P.O.Box 786027, Sandton 2146

-Form of proxy for use by the shareholders at the thirty third annual general meeting of "A" members of the Peninsula Share Block (Proprietary) Limited to be held at The Peninsula, 313 Beach Road, Sea Point, Cape Town on 9th June 2022 at 11h30.
+Form of proxy for use by the shareholders at the thirty third annual general meeting of "A" members of the Peninsula Share Block (Proprietary) Limited to be held at The Peninsula, 313 Beach Road, Sea Point, Cape Town on 25th May 2023 at 11h30.

 Form of Proxy

-I / We being the holder/s of "A" ordinary share res in the company appoint:
+I / We being the holder/s of "A" ordinary sha res in the company appoint:

 1 or failing him/her

 2 or failing him/her

 3. the chairman of the annual gen eral meeting.

-as my / our proxy to vote for me / us abovementioned date and at any adjo nual general meeting of "A" i members, to be held on the
+as my / our proxy to vote for me / us abovementioned date and at any adjo nual general meeting of "A" members, to be held on the

 In favour of Against Abstain

 Resolution 1

 Resolution 2

 Refer "Notice of meeting"

-Signed at this day of 2022.
+Signed at this day of 2023.

-Signature e (where applicable)
+Signature ne (where applicable)